steffenbusch/caddy-jwt-issuer/README.md

 ### Configuration Options

-- `sign_key`: The base64 encoded secret key used to sign the JWTs.
+- `sign_key`: The base64-encoded secret key used to sign the JWTs.
 - `user_db_path`: The path to the user database JSON file containing username, password, and audience information.
 See the [example](#sample-usersjson) at the end of this README.
 - `token_issuer`: The issuer name to be included in the JWTs.
 - `token_lifetime`: The lifetime of the issued JWTs (e.g., "1h" for 1 hour).